Clenbuterol: Side effects

-Overdosage
+Overdose

 Use over the recommended dose of about 120 μg can cause muscle tremors, headache, dizziness, and gastric irritation.
 Persons self-administering the drug for weight loss or to improve athletic performance have experienced nausea, vomiting, diaphoresis, palpitations, tachycardia, and myocardial infarction.
 Use of the drug may be confirmed by detecting its presence in semen or urine.

+Pharmacology

+Clenbuterol acts as a β2-adrenergic receptor agonist.

 Society and culture

 Legal status

-Clenbuterol is not an ingredient of any therapeutic drug approved by the US Food and Drug Administration and is now banned for IOC-tested athletes.
+Clenbuterol is not an ingredient of any therapeutic drug approved by the US Food and Drug Administration (FDA) and is now banned for IOC-tested athletes.
 In the US, administration of clenbuterol to any animal that could be used as food for human consumption is banned by the FDA.

-Weight-loss
+Weight loss

 Although often used by bodybuilders during their "cutting" cycles, the drug has been more recently known to the mainstream, particularly through publicized stories of use by celebrities such as Victoria Beckham, Britney Spears, and Lindsay Lohan, for its off-label use as a weight-loss drug similar to usage of other sympathomimetic amines such as ephedrine, despite the lack of sufficient clinical testing either supporting or negating such use.

 In 2021, Odalis Santos Mena, a Mexican fitness influencer, died after suffering a cardiac arrest while being anesthetized for a procedure of miraDry, a treatment that uses thermal energy to eliminate underarm sweat glands.
-The coroner reported that Mena's death was attributed to a combination of Clenbuterol and anesthesia.
+The coroner reported that Mena's death was attributed to a combination of clenbuterol and anesthesia.